fortune1991/fortune1991.github.io/projects/build_diaries/garden.md

   <img src="/assets/img/garden/garden_3.jpg" alt="garden_3" width="850">
 </p>

-**We got some help from our friend Yaz to deal with some of the bigger and persistent trees and stumps**
+**We got some help from our friend Yaz to deal with some of the bigger and more persistent trees and stumps**
 <p align="center">
   <img src="/assets/img/garden/garden_4.jpg" alt="garden_4" width="850">
 </p>